DataScience4Psych/DataScience4Psych/.github/CONTRIBUTING.md

 # Contributing to DataScience4Psych

 Howdy :wave:!
-The guidelines below outline how to propose a change to shinysurveys.
-They are based on (i.e. the same as) the `tidyverse` contribution guidelines.
+The guidelines below outline how to propose a change to DataScience4Psych.
+They are based on [shinysurveys](https://github.com/jdtrat/shinysurveys), which in turn, are based on the `tidyverse` contribution guidelines.
 If you have any additional questions, please [open an issue](https://github.com//DataScience4Psych/DataScience4Psych/issues).
 ## Fixing typos

 You can fix typos, spelling mistakes, or grammatical errors in the documentation directly using the GitHub web interface, as long as the changes are made in the *source* file.
-This generally means you'll need to edit [roxygen2 comments](https://roxygen2.r-lib.org/articles/roxygen2.html) in an `.R`, not a `.Rd` file.
-You can find the `.R` file that generates the `.Rd` by reading the comment in the first line.
+This generally means you'll need to edit .Rmd files.

 ## Bigger changes